Which ESAT Modules Should I Take?

 If you are applying to the following courses at the University of Cambridge, you can choose which ESAT sections you take:

-You can, of course, rule out any subject you don't study for A Level, but many students might rush to choose their ESAT sections based on their preferred A Level/IB subjects and the focus of the course they are applying for.
-We encourage students to consider the options carefully.
+You can, of course, rule out any subject you don't study for A Level, but don't necessarily rush to choose your ESAT sections based on your preferred A Level/IB subjects and the focus of the course you are applying for.
+We encourage students to consider the options carefully and try some past papers before making a decision.

 When completing NSAA past papers, remember to convert your raw mark to a scaled mark using the conversion tables.
-In the NSAA, a scale of 1.0-9.0 is used, where 9.0 is the highest score.
-This takes into account the varying difficulty every year, and the same scaling system will be used for the ESAT.
-Each section of the NSAA/ESAT is scaled individually, so you should have 3 scores per paper.
+In the NSAA, a scale of 1.0-9.0 was used, where 9.0 was the highest score.
+This takes into account the varying difficulty every year, and a similar scaling system is used for the ESAT.
+Each section of the NSAA/ESAT is scaled individually, so you will have three separate scores in total.
 In some years, a raw mark as low as 15/20 scales to 9.0!
-Make sure you take this into account when assessing your performance on different sections of the NSAA.
+Make sure you take this into account when assessing your performance on different sections (don't compare raw marks).
+Update for 2025: the scale was changed from 2024 onwards so that the typical ESAT candidate scores approximately 4.5, which is ~1.0 lower than they would have scored on the old NSAA.
+Keep this in mind when comparing your NSAA past paper scaled scores to the current scale.

 Finally, you should consider the focus of the course you are applying to study.
 If you are hoping to study Physical Natural Sciences with an emphasis on Physics, admissions tutors might be surprised if you choose to take Biology and Chemistry on the ESAT!